TheoVasa/virtual_reality/README.md

 - [Ball and FootBall](Assets/BotCorridorAsset/prefabs2/): Grab balls to throw at the switch.
 ### Prof's Desk
 ### General
+#### Scripts:
+- [SoundTrigger](Assets/Scripts/SoundTrigger.cs/): Trigger the activation of the voice if in contact with some collider.

 ## 2.2 Adapted scripts and assets from external sources